vmaldosan/track-merger/README.md

 Simply clone or zip this repo.
 You can generate the jar file with a `mvn package`.

 ### Dependencies
+- JRE 1.7 as compiler (to use try-with-resources).
 - Jackson Dataformat XML: to process TCX files.
 - Woodstox: boosts performance of Jackson.
 - Java EE Dependency Injection: (self-explanatory).
 - JUnit: unit tests.

 ## How to generate required Java beans
-For now I've decided to generate the Java beans from the Garmin schema (xsd file provided in the `src/main/resources/xsd` directory) using JAXB.
+For now I've decided to generate the Java beans from the Garmin schema (XSD file provided in the `src/main/resources/xsd` directory) using JAXB.
 To do this, run `xjc -d ../../java TrainingCenterDatabasev2.xsd` from the preferred command line, inside the _src/main/resources/xsd_ directory (if you're on Windows, remember to swap the / to \\).

 In the future I might consider another method that involves Jackson exclusively.
-Opened to suggestions :eyeglasses:
+Opened to suggestions! :eyeglasses: